BWibo/3dcitydb-mkdocs/docs/3dcitydb/geometry-module.md

 ```

 To represent that these six polygons form a CityGML `Solid` geometry and to assign individual identifiers to each component,
-the following JSON metadata object is used in the 3DCityDB:
+the following JSON metadata object is used alongside the raw database geometry in the 3DCityDB:

 ```javascript
 {